For 2021-22, the average GPA was 3.31 and the interquartile range for admitted students was between 2.99 – 3.58.

 Yes.
 Non-degree students may enroll in some classes, however there are restrictions.
 Students may enroll in classes as a “limited status” student with permission from the degree program director.
 To apply for this designation, the student must complete a limited student status application and provide official or unofficial copies of your transcripts showing a minimum undergraduate GPA of 3.0.
 The maximum number of units a student may complete under the limited status designation is 12 units (the limit for most Price programs is 8 units).
 Requirements for limited status can be found here.

-Statistics – All entering students to demonstrate proficiency in relevant statistical methods.
-The statistics prerequisite can be satisfied in one of two ways: Completion of a college-level statistics course with a grade of “B” or better, taken within three years of matriculation in the MPP program OR PPD completion of 502x-Statistical Foundations for Public Management and Policy with a grade of “B” or better.
+Statistics – The MNLM Faculty requires all entering students to demonstrate proficiency in relevant statistical methods.
+The statistics prerequisite can be satisfied in one of two ways: Completion of a college-level statistics course with a grade of “B” or better taken within three years of matriculation in the MNLM program OR PPD 504-Essential Statistics for Public Management.
+If students have not completed a college-level statistics course with a grade of “B” or better within three years of matriculation in the MNLM program, they will need to enroll in PPD 504 and receive a grade of “B” or better.
+Please note this is an enrollment requirement and not an application requirement.
+Many admitted applicants will complete the prerequisites in the summer before starting the MNLM.

 No thesis is required.
 MNLM students complete a policy analysis Practicum, in which skills and knowledge amassed throughout the program are applied to a real-world policy problem.
 Students work collaboratively in small teams to conduct research on an important policy issue and identify policy opportunities on behalf of a client.